 Milk thistle infusion (Silybum marinum) also has a positive impact on hepatic function.
 This plant is well-known for being the main ingredient in a number of natural remedies designed to treat liver and bile duct problems.

 9. Go green with veggies

 Your diet shouldn’t be lacking in cruciferous vegetables like broccoli and kale.
-It’s also a good idea to prepare rich salads with bitter greens that are so good for your liver, like:
+Furthermore, it’s also a good idea to prepare tasty salads with bitter greens such as: